Siphalor/amecs/README.md

 ![logo](src/main/resources/assets/amecs/logo.png?raw=true)

 ## API
-If you want to use the api provided by this mod you'll either want to shadow this mod.
+If you want to use the api provided by this mod you'll want to implement and include this mod:

 ```groovy
 repositories {